ngin-y/helm/README.md

 # helm
-Helm charts for used with ngin-y projects.
+Helm charts for use with ngin-y projects.